Red at the Bone: Summary

 One of the anchors of this story is the mother, Iris, who abandons her child.
 Such a troubling character is to be automatically disparaged in most cultures around the world, including America.
 The emotional pain inflicted on the child is presumed to be incalculable.
-However, Woodson gives the reader the possibility that “the wound of maternal abandonment could [perhaps] be alleviated [and] healed by other kinds of love.”
+However, Woodson gives the reader the possibility that "the wound of maternal abandonment could [perhaps] be alleviated [and] healed by other kinds of love."

 Iris becomes pregnant in high school at the age of 15 by a boy named Aubrey, who is also still in high school.
 Yet, after the baby is born, Aubrey falls in love with his new born daughter named Melody and "being a parent."
 He moves into Iris's parents' house to start their new family life.
-In contrast, Iris cannot quench her desire for more than her parent's house and more than Aubrey.
-She leaves the house, Aubrey, and her daughter for college.
+In contrast, Iris cannot quench her desire for more than her parents' house and more than Aubrey.
+She leaves the house, Aubrey, and her daughter for college, which is a significant distance from home.
 College was her plan before getting pregnant.
 She has no interest in Aubrey as father and mate.

-Yet, years later Iris tells her daughter Melody, “I wanted you.
-I wanted you growing in my body, I wanted you in my arms, I wanted you over my shoulder,” Hence, Iris went against her family's and others' passionate disapproval to give birth to Melody.
+Yet, years later Iris tells her daughter Melody, "I wanted you.
+I wanted you growing in my body, I wanted you in my arms, I wanted you over my shoulder," Hence, Iris went against her family's and others' passionate disapproval to give birth to Melody.
 But it turns out that "Melody spends her formative years with her father Aubrey and her maternal grandmother Sabe while her mother Iris heads off to college as planned."